christopher-wong/parallelhttp/README.md

     pc.QueueRequest(req)
 }

-// get the requests back
-for r := 1; r < reqCount; r++ {
+// get the requests back from the results channel for r := 1; r < reqCount; r++ {
     result := <-results